wso2/docs-ei/en/micro-integrator/docs/setup/security/configuring_SAML2_SSO_across_prods.md

 products act as the relying party.
 This topic provides instructions on how to set up Single Sign-On between different WSO2 products.

-#### Step 1 - Installing the SAML2 relying party (SAML2 SSO Authenticator) feature in a Carbon Server
+## Step 1 - Installing the SAML2 relying party (SAML2 SSO Authenticator) feature in WSO2 Micro Integrator

-!!! note

-You only need to do this step if "SAML2 based Single Sign-On authenticator" is not installed in your WSO2 product.
+>You only need to do this step if "SAML2 based Single Sign-On authenticator" is not installed in your WSO2 product.